dakanji/RefindPlus/BUILDING.md

 ### Install the Netwide Assembler (NASM) with HomeBrew

-The assembler used for EDK II builds is Netwide Assembler (NASM).
+The assembler used for EDK II builds is the Netwide Assembler (NASM).

 ```
 $ brew install nasm